 On the surface, Industry 4.0 can seem a somewhat nebulous concept.
 Dario Dallefrate, global product manager at Control Techniques, aims to shed some light.

 In our business we hear a lot about Industry 4.0 and how it will revolutionize, if it hasn’t already, our working practices.
 We see examples daily of how connected machines are allowing factory owners to produce more, using less energy, much quicker than they could before.
-But how are they doing this, and how do drives and motors fit into the equation?

 To answer that, it’s important to understand that, at its heart, Industry 4.0 is data.
 The real value comes from taking this data and aggregating, analysing, sharing and using it to enhance and automate decision making processes on a large scale.